Skip to content

 Returns

-Optional[str] The full path to the found 'calc.list' file, in either the local directory or in $EDMFILES, as a string if it exists; otherwise, None.
+Optional[str] The full path to the found 'calc.list' file if it exists; otherwise, None.

 Source code in pydmconverter/edm/parser_helpers.py